wouterboomsma/eigency/README.md

 ```

 This last line contains the actual conversion.
 Again, eigency has its
-own version of `ndarray` (note that it is not called np.ndarray), that
+own version of `ndarray`, that will take care of the conversion for
-will take care of the conversion for you.
+you.

 Due to limitations in Cython, Eigency cannot deal with full
 Matrix/Array template specifications as return types